MicrosoftDocs/power-automate-docs/articles/dataverse/list-rows.md

 ### Fetch Xml Query

-[!IMPORTANT]
+> [!IMPORTANT]
-The distinct operator and [aggregation queries](/powerapps/developer/data-platform/use-fetchxml-aggregation) are not currently supported in FetchXML queries from the List rows connector.
+> The distinct operator and [aggregation queries](/powerapps/developer/data-platform/use-fetchxml-aggregation) are not currently supported in FetchXML queries from the List rows connector.

-Use to specify a [Dataverse-style FetchXML query](/powerapps/developer/common-data-service/use-fetchxml-construct-query) which allows additional flexibility in building custom queries.
+Use a [Dataverse-style FetchXML query](/powerapps/developer/common-data-service/use-fetchxml-construct-query), which allows additional flexibility in building custom queries.
 These can be useful when you work with a table that has multiple related tables, or handling pagination.
 The following screenshot shows how to use FetchXML for the same filters and sort conditions as the previous example:

 ![List accounts example with FetchXML.](https://user-images.githubusercontent.com/469480/123689706-6160bd80-d808-11eb-83e6-936e22850d9b.PNG)